George Grie NeoSurrealismArt

 Tools of trade

-Digital artworks were created by using a variety of software tools.
-Here's the short list of the most used ones:
+George Grie created digital artworks by using a variety of software tools.
+Here's the shortlist of the most used ones:

 Adobe Photoshop, a graphics editor developed and published by Adobe Systems.
 It is the current market leader for commercial bitmap design.

-Terragen, Landscape generator with controllable parameters that allow extremely varied terrain shapes and photorealistic rendering.
+Terragen, is a landscape generator with controllable parameters that allow extremely varied terrain shapes and photorealistic rendering.

-Poser, Developer: Curious Labs Inc. Poser is the 3D figure design tool for artists, illustrators and animators that enables you to easily create 3D figures from ready-to-use human and animal models.
+Poser, Developer: Curious Labs Inc. Poser is the 3D figure design tool for artists, illustrators, and animators that enables you to create 3D figures from ready-to-use human and animal models easily.